 A student who wishes to register for courses without applying for admission to the University may do so as a non-matriculant.
 Non-matriculants may take courses for credit or audit.
 The same tuition and fees apply to non-matriculants as to matriculants.
 Non-matriculants may accumulate no more than 18 credits from Notre Dame.
 At this point, they must matriculate as degree candidates.
 Academic advisors are available for non-matriculants who need assistance with course selection or planning.
 Students taking courses as non-matriculants are not eligible for financial aid.

 Full-time status requires that a student carry a minimum of 12 credits.
 Students carrying 12 or more credits are full-time and must pay full-time tuition.
 The normal course load for a full-time student is 15-18 credits during the fall and spring terms.
 A student who has permission from the academic advisor to carry an overload basis must pay the per credit fee for any credits 19 and over.

 Students are limited to a maximum course load of nine credits during the summer term.
-In Winterim, registration is limited to a maximum of four credits.
+In Winterim, registration is limited to a maximum of four credits (usually one class).